LIFE STORY

 But he too was carefully excluded, for no obvious reasons.

 (Later it did become obvious.
-The China Lobby crowd wanted to dominate table tennis business relations with China for themselves.
+The China Lobby crowd wanted to dominate all connections with China – even lowly table tennis – for themselves.
 As far as I know they all failed.
+But they tried.

 Paul, the excluded one, succeeded